Below are the latest immigration updates from the United States and Canada.

 Lawsuit Challenges OPT Program

-In the meantime, international students have been questioning the value of pursuing a degree in the United States thanks to new challenges in securing Optional Practical Training (OPT).
+In the meantime, international students have been questioning the value of pursuing a degree in the United States.
+They are finding it harder than ever to secure Optional Practical Training (OPT).
 OPTs allow international students to stay in the country for up to three years after they graduate to earn work experience in their field.
-As of 2019, the wait time for OPTs increased to five months, compromising job opportunities for many international students, who were forced to return home instead.
+As of 2019, the wait time for OPTs increased to five months.
+The wait time is forcing many international students to give up job opportunities and return home instead.
 Now, there is a new wrinkle to worry about: A lawsuit challenging the Department of Homeland Security’s authority to even provide OPTs is moving forward.

 U.S. Fights Espionage in Academic Research

 The White House is attempting to fight academic espionage by addressing it in a new defense policy spending bill.
 U.S. President Donald Trump has expressed concerns over research theft at institutions of higher education.
 He cites security concerns, as well as the threat of foreign influence.
-The bill requires that a list be created of foreign entities suspected of potential research theft.
+In the bill, he requires officials to maintain a list of foreign entities who may be capable of potential research theft.
 It also sets aside funding for a Chinese-language course for the National Security Education Program (NSEP), while requiring improved security training for NSEP students traveling abroad.

 Third-Country Rule Goes Into Effect